 Piece by piece, I removed the old wooden tier garden.
 It served us well and was starting to collapse at the bottom from the weight and the cold, snowy weather we have here.

 I discarded the pieces of cedar wood from the garden and cleared the area.

 We had a few plants that came back from last year, so we transferred them to the round raised bed.

 Start to level the area with a shovel for the blocks.

 Now that we cleared the tiered garden, we were ready to level it.
 To determine the area we were going to use the wall blocks, we had to measure the distance between each corner and determine the placement of these block corners.

 After removing the dirt and getting close to the placement of the blocks we needed, it was time to level the ground.
-We used a level to make sure each block was level at the top (closes to the patio).
+We used a level to make sure each block was level at the top (close to the patio).
 As we moved forward, it was pitched a little forward.
-The reason why we did this was that our garden is right near a swale, and we were concern that if we didn't do this, the water that landed on the garden would go toward the patio and the house.
+The reason why we did this was that our garden is right near a swale, and we were concerned that if we didn't do this, the water that landed on the garden would go toward the patio and the house.

 Start cutting some of the wood pieces for the sides.